-2021 half-yearly financial reporters are reminded that in light of the requirements of IAS 34: 28 the same principles should be applied regarding the use of additional columns or line items in their half-yearly financial reports as was applied in their previous annual report.
-Importantly, companies should continue to follow their existing accounting policies in determining what items should be disclosed, avoid splitting discrete items on an arbitrary basis (for example to attempt to isolate the effects of COVID-19) and consider presentation that is most helpful to a reader; be that in a single note or linking through cross-reference.
-Where subtotals or adjusted results are presented on the face of the Statement of Profit or Loss, the requirements in IAS 1: 85 apply irrespective of whether these are presented as additional line items or additional columns.
-Additionally, any change in presentation must comply with the requirements of IAS 1: 99 that expenses be presented either by nature or by function and not as a mixture of the two.
-Further guidance on disclosure of individually material items is contained in the FRC's December 2020 Company Guidance (COVID-19) which remains relevant in relation to both COVID-19 and non-COVID-19-related exceptional items in 2021 half-yearly financial reports.
+Half-yearly financial reporters are reminded that in light of the requirements of IAS 34: 10 and IAS 34: 28 the same principles should be applied regarding the use of additional columns or line items in their half-yearly financial reports as was applied in their previous annual report.
+Importantly, companies should continue to follow their existing accounting policies in determining what items should be disclosed, avoid splitting discrete items on an arbitrary basis and consider presentation that is most helpful to a reader; be that in a single note or linking through cross-reference.

+Where subtotals or adjusted results are presented on the face of the Statement of Profit or Loss, the requirements in IAS 1:85 apply irrespective of whether these are presented as additional line items or additional columns.
+Additionally, any change in presentation must comply with the requirements of IAS 1:99 that expenses be presented either by nature or by function and not as a mixture of the two.

+Further guidance on disclosure of individually material items on the face of the income statement is contained in the FRC's December 2020 Company Guidance (COVID-19).
+Whilst the guidance is specifically focused on COVID-19 exceptional items, its principles equally apply to other exceptional items.

-Condensed consolidated Statement of Comprehensive Income Six months ended 30 June 2021
+Condensed consolidated Statement of Comprehensive Income Six months ended 30 June 2022

-IAS 34.8, IAS 34.10 IAS 1.81B/82A Six months ended 30 June 2021 2021 £'000 £'000 (Unaudited) (Unaudited) Six months ended 30 June 2020 2020 £'000 £'000 (Unaudited) (Unaudited) Year-ended 31 December 6 2020 2020 £'000 £'000 (Audited) (Audited) Profit for the period (onduited) (onduited) (onducted) (Addited) Items that will not be reclassified subsequently to profit or loss: Gains/(losses) on property revaluation Remeasurement of net defined benefit liability Fair value gain/(loss) on investments in equity instruments designated as at FVTOCI Fair value gain/(loss) on financial liabilities designated as at FVTPL attributable to changes in credit risk Share of other comprehensive income of associates Share of other comprehensive income of joint ventures Income tax relating to items that will not be reclassified subsequently to profit or loss Items that may be reclassified subsequently to profit or loss: Debt instruments measured at FVTOCI: Fair value gain/(loss) on investments in debt instruments measured at FVTOCI Less: Cumulative (gain)/loss on investments in debt instruments classified as at FVTOCI reclassified to profit or loss upon disposal Less: Cumulative (gain)/loss on investments in debt instruments classified as at FVTOCI reclassified to profit or loss upon reclassification from FVTOCI to FVTPL Cash flow hedges: Fair value gain/(loss) arising on hedging instruments during the period Less: Cumulative (gain)/loss arising on hedging instruments reclassified to profit or loss Foreign currency translation, net of investment hedges of a foreign operation: Foreign exchange differences on translation of foreign operations Less: (Gain)/loss reclassified to profit or loss of disposal of foreign operation f
+IAS 34.8, IAS 34.10 Six months ended 30 June Six months ended 30 June Year-ended 31 l December 11 IAS 1.81B/82A 2022 £'000 2022 £'000 2021 £'000 2021 £'000 2021 £'000 2021 £'000 (Unaudited) (Unaudited) (Unaudited) (Unaudited) (Audited) (Audited) Profit for the period Items that will not be reclassified subsequently to profit or loss: Gains/(losses) on property revaluation Remeasurement of net defined benefit liability Fair value gain/(loss) on investments in equity instruments designated as at FVTOCI Fair value gain/(loss) on financial liabilities designated as at FVTPL attributable to changes in credit risk Share of other comprehensive income of associates Share of other comprehensive income of joint ventures Income tax relating to items that will not be reclassified subsequently to profit or loss reclassified subsequently to profit or loss Items that may be reclassified subsequently to profit or loss: Debt instruments measured at FVTOCI: Fair value gain/(loss) on investments in debt instruments measured at FVTOCI Less: Cumulative (gain)/loss on investments in debt instruments classified as at FVTOCI reclassified to profit or loss upon disposal Less: Cumulative (gain)/loss on investments in debt instruments classified as at FVTOCI reclassified to profit or loss upon reclassification from FVTOCI to FVTPL Cash flow hedges: Fair value gain/(loss) arising on hedging instruments during the period Less: Cumulative (gain)/loss arising on hedging instruments reclassified to profit or loss Foreign currency translation, net of investment hedges of a foreign operation: Foreign exchange differences on translation of foreign operations Less: (Gain)/loss reclassified to profit or loss on disposal of foreign operation